Skip to content

 Looking back at them just hanging out took me back to my childhood trips RVing with my grandparents.
 It made my heart so happy!
 But, I digress.

 Back to the trip!
-This campground is close to Drayton Valley and sits right along the North Saskatchewan River.
-We took the route through Devon, turning at Calmar onto highway 39 and even in the motor home were there in just a little over an hour.
+Elevated Experience Camping Willey West Campground is close to Drayton Valley and sits right along the North Saskatchewan River.
+We took the route through Devon, turning at Calmar onto Highway 39 and even in the motor home we were there in just a little over an hour.

 I knew this was going to be a weird weather weekend based on the storms that came through on Friday so we were prepared for rain but ended up with quite a bit of sunshine!
 Soon as we got there we checked out the river.